7 Simple Tips for a Sunset Hike at Saguaro National Park East

 Do you want to experience the beauty of the Sonoran Desert at sunset and the night sky?
 Look no further than a family friendly ranger guided sunset hike at Saguaro National Park East near Tucson!
 Here you will find a unique opportunity to explore and appreciate nature at dusk and under the stars.
 And you will have an amazing hiking adventure in the desert without having to worry about getting sunburned!
 After a lovely sunset time hike in our local national park, Buddy and I are sharing 7 simple tips for a sunset hike at Saguaro National Park East

 As residents of Tucson, Saguaro National Park is (almost!) in our back yard!
 We love our unique hometown national park and it’s one of a kind cactus forest.
 Because we live closer to Saguaro National Park East, we visit that one a bit more often than the West.
-But we have visited and hiked both locations and recommend it to locals and visitors alike.
+But we love hiking and have visited and hiked both locations.
+And we recommend it to locals and visitors alike.
 Day or night, we love hiking Saguaro National Park and with these tips, we hope you enjoy it too!

-The details: A Sunset Hike at Saguaro National Park East
+The details: A guided sunset hike at Saguaro National Park

 According to the website, each sunset hike in the east district begins at a different location depending on the day.
 So check the website to find out where the sunset hike will be meeting up and which trail they will be hiking during the time you want to visit.
 Also note that the duration might be different depending on the trail.
 For example, when we visited, your hike was 2 hours from 6-8pm meeting at the Loma Alta Trailhead.
 The hike the following week was from 5:30-7pm meeting at the Javelina Picnic Area.

 Saguaro National Park is divided into two areas, the Rincon Mountain District (east) and the Tucson Mountain District (west).
-For this post we are focusing on Saguaro National Park East.
+For this post we are focusing on Saguaro National Park Rincon Mountain District.

-The Visitor Center for Saguaro National Park East is located at 3693 South Old Spanish Trail Tucson, AZ.
+The Visitor Center for Saguaro National Park East is located at 3693 South Old Spanish Trail Tucson, AZ right before the park entrance.
 For the most up-to-date information including hours of operation and entry fees, visit the website.

-If it is your first-time visiting Saguaro National Park Rincon Mountain District (east), I highly recommend you drive into the park and explore the one lane Cactus Forest Drive that loops through the park.
-The views are spectacular.
-And the loop offers access to five trail heads plus the Visitor’s Center.
+If it is your first-time visiting Saguaro National Park Rincon Mountain District (east), I highly recommend you drive into the park and explore Cactus Forest Drive.
+Cactus Forest drive is a one way road that loops through the park.
+The road begins just past the park entrance.
+And the views are spectacular.
+This loop road offers access to five trailheads and beautiful views of the Rincon Mountains.
 It is worth a trip!

 If you visit during the day, you can always come back to hike at night!